 When performing your own site review, please follow accessibility guidelines:

-All web pages must follow guidelines to ensure ADA compliance, and self-publishers uploading work to official college servers must:
+All web pages must follow guidelines to ensure ADA compliance, and self-publishers uploading work to official university servers must:

 - Optimize pages for viewing on as many devices and screen resolutions as possible.